arcmite/arc-website/getting-started.md

 - **Drive Tab**: Make sure Pure is selected under the `Weather` dropdown before launching a session (for recent CM versions)
 - **CSP Settings**: In `Settings -> Custom Shaders Patch -> Extensions -> Weather FX`, Pure should be selected under the `Weather style` dropdown (either `Pure Gamma` or `Pure LCS`, for versions of Pure post v2.38) <!-- MAKE SURE THIS IS RIGHT -->
 - **In-game Apps**: Join a session and open the Pure apps (`Pure Config`, `Pure Planner`).
 If they don't appear in the app shelf or throw errors, the install is likely broken
 - **Post-Processing Filters**: Some PPFilters made for Pure won't work right unless Pure is actually functioning.
-If visuals look wrong or a black screen appears, it will most likely be the Pure installation
+If visuals look wrong or a black screen appears, it will most likely be an issue with the Pure installation

 If any of these don't behave as expected, try reinstalling Pure manually.
 It may take a bit of back and forth to get it working cleanly.